lambdaclass/cairo-vm/docs/hint_processor/reference_doc.md

     pub immediate: Option<BigInt>,
 }
 ```
-This represents the reference corresponding to each ids, which will later be accessible from the hint functions.
+Represents the reference corresponding to each ids, which will later be accessible from the hint functions.

 ### VMProxy
 ```rust